leomccormack/SPARTA/README.md

 ./build-plugins.sh _SPARTA_array2sh_ projucer # opens "sparta_array2sh.jucer" with Projucer
 ```

-## Building the plug-ins without scripts or CMake
+## Building the plug-ins without scripts or CMake (for development/debugging in an IDE)

 You may also manually open each .jucer file with the Projucer App and click "Save Project".
 This will generate Visual Studio (2017) solution files, Xcode project files, Linux Makefiles (amd64), and Raspberry Pi Linux Makefiles (ARM), which are placed in: